094459/newsletter-oss-projects/README.md

 [amazon-s3-glacier-archive-data-delete](https://aws-oss.beachgeek.co.uk/3lr) Amazon S3 Glacier Archive (data) Delete solution provides an automated workflow to delete ALL of your data in an S3 Glacier Vault.
 This solution only applies to Amazon S3 Glacier Vault Archives.
 Within S3 Glacier, data is stored as an Archive within a Vault.
 This solution does not apply to objects in Glacier Deep Archive, Glacier Flexible Retrieval, and Glacier Instant Retrieval stored in an Amazon S3 Bucket.
 Good README with clear guidance and overview of how this works.(#186)

+**ebs-bootstrap**

+[ebs-bootstrap](https://aws-oss.beachgeek.co.uk/3mg) is a very handy tool from Lasith Koswatta Gamage that solves a very specific problem.
+Lasith reached out to explain more about the "itch" that needed to be scratched. ebs-bootstrap is a tool that provides a safe and as-code approach for managing block devices on AWS EC2.
+If you need precise and consistent control over your EBS volumes when attaching them to your EC2 Nitro based instances, you need to check out this project.
+The README provides some additional example configurations, and there is a blog post in the works which I will share once it has been published. (#187)

 **s3-fast-list**

 [s3-fast-list](https://aws-oss.beachgeek.co.uk/3k6) is a rust based tool that concurrently list Amazon S3 bucket with ListObjectsV2 API.
 Check out the README for use cases as to when s3-fast-list is going to help you out (against existing options you have) (#184)